cfisch3r/cfisch3r.github.io/_posts/2024-01-01-service-level-management-the-devops-way.md

 |                          | Latency           | 90% Percentile for response times for requests | < 3s |

 ## Managing dependencies
 So far, we have examined the reliability scenarios for the reservation system, but what about those for the booking system?
 Our SLOs depend on them as well.
 In order to satisfy our SLO for viewing a seat plan, the search for a train connection must guarantee a certain performance.
-Our service level agreement with the booking system must therefore match our specifications.
+So we have to keep in mind that our service level agreement with the booking system team must match our SLOs.

 ## Conclusion
 In order to build and maintain a reliable system for your customers, it is not enough to measure its availability.
 Service Level Indicators and Objectives based on the crucial use case scenarios provide a more detailed and realistic view and help to specify and manage the system's service level.